Yogi-69/get-mnc-mcc-file/README.md

 # get-mnc-mcc-file
-mnc-mcc files for Network checkups
+mnc-mcc files for Network configureation and checkups